cinemagoer/cinemagoer/docs/README.txt

   easy_install IMDbPY
   pip install IMDbPY

+Using easy_install and pip, the dependencies will be automatically satisfied.
+Third-party packages may be downloaded, and if not otherwise specified (see below), C extensions compiled (this means that you need the python-dev package installed).

 If, for some reason, it doesn't work, you can copy the "./imdb" directory in the local site-packages directory of the python major version you're using, but remember that you'll not satisfy